the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Client- or Server-side Search

-When you use the search input field now, you will filter the list.
+When you use the Search component with its input field now, you will filter the list.
 That's happening on the client-side though.
 Now you are going to use the Hacker News API to search on the server-side.
 Otherwise you would deal only with the first API response which you got on `componentDidMount()` with the default search term parameter.

-You can define an `onSubmit()` method in your ES6 class component, which fetches results from the Hacker News API.
-It will be the same fetch like in your `componentDidMount()` lifecycle method.
-But it fetches it with the modified search term from the search field input.
+You can define an `onSearchSubmit()` method in your App component, which fetches results from the Hacker News API when executing a search in the Search component.
+It will be the same fetch as in your `componentDidMount()` lifecycle method, but this time with a modified search term from the local state and not with the initial default search term.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~